mhamaji/hamaji-workout-protocol/readme.md

 * **Workout**

   This workout is based in five calisthenics exercises.
 Our goal is to emulate at a certain degree, each of the exercises main examples at home.
 The exercises are ordered from the easier to the hardest.
-Select one exercise of each group below.
+Below are some example videos, select one exercise of each group below.

   **Remember!
 Choose each exercise thinking about the balance challenging/doable!**